square/kotlinpoet/docs/interop-ksp.md

 KSP supports [incremental processing](https://github.com/google/ksp/blob/main/docs/incremental.md) as long as symbol processors properly indicate originating files in generated new files and whether or not they are `aggregating`. `kotlinpoet-ksp` supports this via `OriginatingKSFiles`, which is a simple API that sits atop KotlinPoet's `Taggable` API.
-To use this, simple add relevant originating files to any `TypeSpec`, `TypeAliasSpec`, `PropertySpec`, or `FunSpec` builders.
+To use this, simply add relevant originating files to any `TypeSpec`, `TypeAliasSpec`, `PropertySpec`, or `FunSpec` builders.

 ```kotlin